jayaramsankara/gonotify/README.md

 Coming Soon:

 The component that gonotify uses, gotell, supports sending APNS push notification to devices.
 However this is limited to one application instance per application that has to send push notification.
-Once this is enhanced, it will be made part of gonotofy.
+Once this is enhanced, it will be made part of gonotify.